Airlines on skeletal schedules; dire economic signals flash

 ________________________

-KEEP YOUR SEATBELTS FASTENED: The U.S. is offering airlines a $25 billion aid package, but damage to the sector will be extensive and long-lasting.
+SEATBELTS FASTENED: The U.S. is offering airlines a $25 billion aid package, but damage to the sector will be extensive and long-lasting.
 Industry analysts say it could be five years before the industry fully recovers.

 — United Airlines’ flight schedule will be cut to 10% in May and it expects more of the same in June.
 In a letter to employees, CEO Oscar Munoz wrote that travel demand is “essentially zero and shows no sign of improving in the near-term.”